Jibou: History

 In 1781, his father, Miklós Wesselényi Sr., conflicts with aulic chancellor Johan Haller, his neighbor from Gârbou.
 On 16 October 1781, with an army of 540 people, armed "some with rifles, most with scythes, iron pitchforks, cudgels" and 12 outlaws (haiduci), Miklós Wesselényi appears at Gârbou, taking Haller by surprise, who did not expect such a gesture.
 As a result of this conflict, Haller sends Wesselényi to trial for six counts: "blasphemy, crooked oath, fire implementing threat, challenge to a duel, infestation and arrest of royal officials, disturbing public security".
 The process is settled only after three years, when the very Emperor Joseph II, son of Maria Theresa, condemns Wesselényi to several years of prison at Kufstein.

 The last forty-eighter revolutionary army in Europe, made up of about 8,000 soldiers commanded by General Kazinczy, capitulated at the castle on 25 August 1849.
 From 1876 to 1920, Jibou was part of the Szilágy County of the Kingdom of Hungary.

-Inauguration of Dej–Jibou–Zalău railway in 1890, and over several years to Baia Mare, made Jibou to become an important railway center.
+The inauguration of the Dej–Jibou–Zalău railway in 1890, and over several years to Baia Mare, led Jibou to become an important railway center.
 Through the development of industries and construction of railway the number of employees and workers increased.
 Nevertheless, agriculture remained main branch of the economy, especially after the introduction of alternative crops and the use of agricultural machines.
 To the end of 19th century in Jibou established many Jewish families, which made to increase the role of exchange of the locality.
 The main occupation of the Jews was trade; they opened a number of stores.

-Documents of the time attested that residents here have participated in the Bobâlna uprising (1437) and the revolt led by Gheorghe Doja in 1514.
-Locals fought oppression by outlawry and local uprisings, which have been reported both in the 17th century, and in the 18th century.
-During the rebellion led by Horea, Cloșca and Crișan in 1784 and during the revolution of 1848, serfs in Jibou have been with the thought and deeds by the side of other exploited inhabitants of the Transylvanian settlements, regardless of nationality.
-The Great National Assembly of Alba Iulia (1 December 1918) was also attended by delegates from Jibou, headed by Gheorghe Petruca.
-On 16 October 1944 enter in Jibou the Romanian army and liberates the locality.